Why I Left a “Dream” Career

 Even though I knew in my bones after just a few weeks that this career wasn't right for me, deciding to leave was still incredibly hard.

-Lessons Learned And Why It Matters
+What I Learned And Why It Matters

 I share this story because I think it's important to normalize the tough times in our careers.

 I learned that nothing is forever, and that our career mistakes shape who we become.
-While those two years felt endless at the time, in the grand scheme of things they were just a quick stop on my career journey, and I never would be where I am today without them.
+While those two years felt endless at the time, in the grand scheme of things they were a quick stop on my career journey, and I never would be where I am today without them.
 We all make career detours sometimes, and I really believe there’s something important to learn from every experience, especially the ones we deem failures in the moment.

 Looking back, I can see now that in deciding to take this job I was focused more on prestige and external validation than on my own values and what actually fit me.

 If I had done the work I do with my clients today, I would have asked better questions before I packed up my life and moved to Panama.
-I would have realized sooner that the day-to-day reality and culture of the job wasn't right for me, no matter how impressive it sounded.
+I would have realized that the day-to-day reality and culture of the job wasn't right for me, no matter how impressive it sounded.
 And I would have understood that while the Foreign Service is in fact a dream career for many people, it wasn’t for me.

 If you’ve navigated your own career wilderness, or you even find yourself in one right now, I hope this story helps you feel a little less alone.